Will God Torture Sinners Forever?

 The term “for ever” in the Bible, means a period of time, limited or unlimited.
 It is used 56 times in the Bible in relation to situations that already ended.
 In Jonah 2:6, “for ever” means “three days and nights” (Jonah 1:17).
 In Deuteronomy 23:3, this means “10 generations.”
 In the case of man, this means “as long as he lives” or “until death” (1 Samuel 1:22, 28; Exodus 21:6; Psalm 48:14).

-And “the wages of sin is not eternal life in hell fire, but “death” (Romans 6:23), the same penalty God assured Adam and Eve would be theirs if they ate the forbidden fruit (Genesis 2:17).
+The Scriptures teach that “the wages of sin is not eternal life in hell fire, but “death” (Romans 6:23), which the same penalty God assured Adam and Eve would be theirs if they ate the forbidden fruit (Genesis 2:17).
 Ezekiel states clearly that “the soul that sinneth, it shall die” (Ezekiel 18:4) not live in misery.

-The wicked will burn in the fire as long as they live, or until death.
+The wicked will burn in the fire as long as they live, or until their punishment of death is over.
 God states that all will be punished according to their deeds.
-This means some will receive greater punishment than others, based upon their works (Matthew 16:27; Romans 2:5-7; Proverbs 24:12) but after the punishment, the fire will go out.
-The Bible also teaches that in God’s new kingdom all “former things” will be passed away (Revelation 21:1, 4).
-Hell, being one of the former things, will also pass away.
+This means some will receive greater punishment than others, based upon their works (Matthew 16:27; Romans 2:5-7; Proverbs 24:12).

-The following link will help shed more light on this topic https://bibleask.org/is-hell-forever/
+The following link will help shed more light on this topic:

 In His service,